 City staff will look for alternative options for redeveloping the site.
 At its Oct.
 17 City Council meeting, the council voted to seek development proposals for two city-owned properties in downtown Shakopee: the former city hall site and a 1.2-acre riverfront site, which consists of four parcels at Scott Street North and First Avenue West.

-The city is anticipated to start advertising for proposals the week of Oct.
-23. City staff will then review and score the proposals and bring forward to council the highest scoring to allow council to weigh the various projects and select final developers.
+The city is will be accepting redevelopment proposals through Jan.
+5, 2018.
+City staff will then review and score the proposals and bring forward to council the highest scoring to allow the council to weigh the various projects and select final developers.